 Christopher Daniels and Frankie Kazarian were next to the merch booth and were yelling at fans to buy their comic.
 The merch booth was rather small and the only thing that caught my eye was a poster of the event that was signed by everyone on it except for Adam Page.
 The merch guy said if you bought the poster you could go to the front of the line and Adam would sign it real quick for free.
 I loved the poster and really wanted it, but $50 seemed a little steep.
 I would have purchased a non-signed poster if I could, but apparently all they had were the signed posters and I left empty handed, something else I’d go onto regret quite a bit.

 I was excited to see that a screen was set up for the show as well as pyro.
 It made the show feel special and bigger than the house show that I was expecting just two days earlier.
-We found our way down to our front row seats and enjoyed a very decent dark match between two local talents from Firestar Pro Wrestling out of Greensboro: Griff Garrison and Marcus Kross.
+I found my way down to my front row seat and enjoyed a very decent dark match between two local talents from Firestar Pro Wrestling out of Greensboro: Griff Garrison and Marcus Kross.
 I wasn’t expecting much out of the match, but it was surprisingly good.
 Griff Garrison has the All-American look going for him and Marcus Kross is doing the big hair anime character thing which I hate.
 Seriously, every low budget indie has an anime character now and they all suck.
 Kross has a lot of talent and I could see him working his way up if he bulked up a little and ditched the gimmick.

 Working as two of the outside ring members (who gathered streamers and costumes) were Keith Mack and Billy Brash, two AML Wrestlers I’m very familiar with.
 It was nice seeing them around ringside.